TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.36.md

 ---

-Again, he sent other servants more than the first: and they did unto them in like manner.
+Again, he sent other servants more than the first: and they treated them the same way.